drupalprojects/devel/README.txt

 called krumo.
 Devel will automatically start using it.
 You may also call krumo($variable) to get a pretty print of any variable.

-- You should grab fb.php from http://www.firephp.org/ and put it in the devel directory.
-Then you can log php variables to the firebug console.
+AJAX developers in particular ought to install FirePHP Core from http://www.firephp.org/ and put it in the devel directory.
+Your path to fb.php should looks like devel/FirePHPCore/lib/FirePHPCore/fb.php.
+You can use svn checkout http://firephp.googlecode.com/svn/trunk/trunk/Libraries/FirePHPCore.
+Then you can log php variables to the Firebug console.
 Is quite useful.
-See http://www.firephp.org/ for usage information.